Mohsnmonji/Disparaties-in-Young-Adults-Mental-Health-in-Canada/README.md

 ## Data Description

-The data used in this study comes from the 2017 General Social Survey (Cycle 31): Families, Statistics Canada's Public Use Microdata Files (PUMFs) obtained through ODESI, a service provided by the Ontario Council of University Libraries.
+The data used in this study comes from the 2017 General Social Survey (Cycle 31): Family, a Statistics Canada's Public Use Microdata Files (PUMFs).
+The data is obtained through ODESI, a service provided by the Ontario Council of University Libraries.

 Access to ODESI is restricted to users with a DLI License, and it can be used for statistical and research purposes.
 The terms of the license can be found [here](https://www.statcan.gc.ca/eng/about/research/data/odc-dli).